shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

    Linux.
 By default, this is 2MB.
 Since variables are pushed onto the stack as the application code executes, stack overflow can occur during execution if the stack variables became too large.
 This usually results in the process getting killed by the kernel, which is obviously undesirable.
-You may need to increase the stack size during thread creation, as each thread has its own stack.
+Since each thread has its own private stack, you may need to increase the stack size during thread creation via ``pthread_attr_setstacksize``.
 This is also implemented in ``rt::Thread``.
 #.
 If an O(1) memory allocator implementation is used (i.e. ``malloc`` takes
    constant time excluding the time needed for page faults), it may be OK to dynamically allocate memory during the RT sections if the memory allocator